- the payment was late or not made at all

 Late payment penalties

 If your child support is not paid in full and on time, penalties are charged on the outstanding amount.
 Late payment penalties are charged on all overdue child support payments.
-This means that the longer a payment remains overdue, the more penalties will be added.

-Penalties are charged at:
+From 1 November, penalties are charged at: